Skip to main content

 For most other cases, we recommend using Filebeat.

-Ship with Logstash over SSL
+Shipping with Logstash over HTTP

 Before you begin, you'll need: JDK, Logstash